microsoft/dayhoff/README.md

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
-Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
+Authorized use of Microsoft trademarks or logos is subject to and must follow
+[Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general).
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.

-## Intended use
-The [software/model] described in this repository is provided for research and development use only.
-The [software/model] is not intended for use in clinical decision-making or for any other clinical use, and the performance of model for clinical use has not been established.
-You bear sole responsibility for any use of this [software/model], including incorporation into any product intended for clinical use.